Massage: Get in touch with the benefits

 - Make you smarter.
 Massage can lead to a boost in brainpower and increased alertness.

 - Help with stress, anxiety, and depression.
 Research has shown that regular massage can help aid those that experience stress, anxiety, and depression.
 Massage helps reduce the levels of the stress hormone cortisol, resulting in lifted spirits and often lower blood pressure.
 It can also boost the neurotransmitters serotonin and dopamine, which are involved with depression.
 However, it’s important that you also speak with a professional counselor if you are struggling with these as well.
 Students can seek assistance through Student Counseling Services and employees can get help through the Employee Assistance Program.

 Massage available on campus

-Health Promotion and Wellness brings full body massage right on campus every Wednesday from and Thursday with licensed massage therapists from Aches Away.
+Health Promotion and Wellness brings full body massage right on campus every Tuesday, Wednesday, and Thursday with licensed massage therapist Ada Givan.
 Massage is open to students, employees, and retirees of the university.
 Cost is just $15 for 15 minutes and multiple consecutive appointments can be booked to have a longer massage.
 View available appointments and sign up.